evonnetham/DSI15-Capstone-Project/README.md

 Source of data of airbnb in Tokyo, Kantō, Japan, can be found on the InsideAirbnb site, [here](http://insideairbnb.com/get-the-data.html).
 It is sourced from publicly from the Airbnb site.

-Within the country dataset there are:
+Within the country dataset some of the variables are:

 - `calendar`: Provide detail about booking for the next year, containing 7 attributes:
     - `date` (datetime)